Dashboard of transmedia indicators to analyse French televisual archives.

 The data architect Gautier Poupeau and I were invited to meet with the Business Application Platform Lead of Google Cloud to discuss prospects of cloud computing and our experience of BigQuery.

-Finally, my work led to the publication of a survey on the media coverage of the Charlie Hebdo terrorist attack.
-The goal was to compare the media coverage of this terrorist attack (January 2015) with the Bataclan attack (November 2015).
-This survey was commissioned by the French Research Centre for “the Study and Observation of Living Conditions” (CREDOC).
-What was particularly interesting in this study, was to find a way to identify programs talking about a specific political event.
-Because there was not such a concept of "Charlie Hebdo terrorist attack" in the metadata, I had to gather a semantic field evolving around this historical event : name of public figures and places, specific descriptive keywords.
-Moreover, I highlighted which strategy was adopted by TV channels to cover such event, as well as how the program grid was restructured.
-Some TV channels invited religious experts, political figures or relatives of the victims, while others prefered forces of order.
-The article in available online, on La Revue des médias.
+Finally, my work led to the publication of a study on the media coverage of the Charlie Hebdo terrorist attack.
+The aim was to compare the media coverage of this terrorist attack (January 2015) with that of the Bataclan attack (November 2015).
+This survey was commissioned by the French Research Center for the Study and Observation of Living Conditions (CREDOC).
+What was particularly interesting about this study was finding a way to identify programs that talked about a specific political event.
+Since there was no such concept as "Charlie Hebdo terrorist attack" in the metadata, I had to collect a semantic field evolving around this historical event: names of public figures and places, specific descriptive keywords.
+I also highlighted the strategy adopted by the TV channels to cover such an event and how the programming grid was restructured.
+Some channels invited religious experts, political figures or relatives of the victims, while others preferred the forces of order.
+The article is available online, on La Revue des médias.